wanatpj/h_blind/README.md

 *Result:* **77,5%** correctly predicted pixels of watermark.
 77,5% is good, but the pixels were much better predicted on top and pretty poorly on bottom.
 We can call it heaven effect.<br/>
-The below picture shows how the breaking algorithm manage to predict pixels of the watermark.
-Green pixels denotes predicted well and red ones are predicted wrongly.
+The below picture shows how the breaking algorithm managed to predict pixels of the embedded watermark.
+The green dots denotes ones predicted well and the red dots denotes those predicted wrongly.
 ![Pixels prediction verdict](/images/hidden_watermark-diff.bmp)<br/>
 It turns out we can do something better.
 The things, which might have gone wrong
 are: